magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 vim --remote +norm%sG%s| %s
 emacsclient -n +%s:%s %s

+Client options can also be set in .cljs.edn file, using property :boot-reload, e.g.
+:boot-reload {:on-jsload frontend.core/reload}

 Options:
   -h, --help                  Print this help info.
-  -b, --ids BUILD_IDS      Conj [BUILD IDS] onto only inject reloading into these builds (= .cljs.edn files) -i, --ip ADDR            Set the (optional) IP address for the websocket server to listen on to ADDR.
+  -b, --ids BUILD_IDS         Conj [BUILD IDS] onto only inject reloading into these builds (= .cljs.edn files) -i, --ip ADDR               ADDR sets the IP address for the websocket server to listen on. (optional).
-  -p, --port PORT          Set the (optional) port the websocket server listens on to PORT.
+  -p, --port PORT             PORT sets the port the websocket server listens on. (optional).
+      --ws-port PORT          PORT sets the port the websocket will connect to. (optional).
-  -w, --ws-host WSADDR     Set the (optional) websocket host address to pass to clients to WSADDR.
+  -w, --ws-host WSADDR        WSADDR sets the websocket host clients connect to.
+Defaults to current host. (optional).
-  -j, --on-jsload SYM      Set the (optional) callback to call when JS files are reloaded to SYM.
-  -a, --asset-path PATH    Set the (optional) asset-path.
-This is removed from the start of reloaded urls to PATH.
   -s, --secure                Flag to indicate whether the client should connect via wss.
 Defaults to false.
+  -j, --on-jsload SYM         SYM sets the callback to call when JS files are reloaded. (client, optional).
+      --asset-host HOST       HOST sets the asset-host where to load files from.
+Defaults to host of opened page. (client, optional).
+  -a, --asset-path PATH       PATH sets sets the output directory for temporary files used during compilation. (optional).
+  -c, --cljs-asset-path PATH  PATH sets the actual asset path.
+This is added to the start of reloaded urls. (optional).
-  -o, --open-file COMMAND  Set the (optional) command to run when warning or exception is clicked on HUD.
-Passed to format to COMMAND.
+  -o, --open-file COMMAND     COMMAND sets the command to run when warning or exception is clicked on HUD.
+Passed to format. (optional).
+  -v, --disable-hud           Toggle to disable HUD.
+Defaults to false (visible).
+  -t, --target-path VAL       VAL sets target path to load files from, used WHEN serving files using file: protocol. (optional).
+      --only-by-re REGEXES    Conj REGEXES onto vector of path regexes (for `boot.core/by-re`) to restrict reloads to only files within these paths (optional).
 ```

 Even if there are some very interesting options available for the future